milosz08/milosz08/README.md

 My primary area of interests is **multimedia processing**, with a specific focus on:

-- **Digital image processing:** Including medical imaging, wavelet algorithms and computer vision.
+- digital image processing including medical imaging, wavelet algorithms and computer vision,
-- **Real-time data streaming:** Designing scalable audio, video or others transmission systems for distributed network environments.
+- designing scalable audio, video or others real-time transmission systems for distributed network environments,
-- **Secure data transfer:** Implementing secure archiving and transfer protocols for multimedia using advanced encryption techniques.
+- implementing secure archiving and transfer protocols for multimedia using advanced encryption techniques.

 ### 🎓 Academic & research background